fifth-postulate/finding-the-planets/book/src/finding/median.md

 To learn more, run the command again with --verbose.
 ```

 Which could come as a surprise.
+The `Ord` trait determines an ordering of
+elements.
 Certainly we can determine whether `0.0 < 1.0``?

 ```rust
 assert!(0.0f64 < 1.0f64);